GitTools/GitVersion/docs/usage/msbuild-task.md

 can be used by other tooling in the build pipeline.

 The class for `GitVersionTask.GetVersion` has a property for each variable.
-However at MSBuild time these properties a mapped to MSBuild properties that are prefixed with `GitVersion_`.
+However at MSBuild time these properties are mapped to MSBuild properties that are prefixed with `GitVersion_`.
 This prevents conflicts with other properties in the pipeline.

 #### Accessing variable in MSBuild